Language models show human-like content effects on reasoning tasks: Introduction

+The Wason Selection Task \citep{Wason1968ReasoningAA} is a logic problem that can be challenging even for subjects with substantial education in mathematics or philosophy.
+Participants are shown four cards, and told a rule such as: ``if a card has a `D' on one side, then it has a `3' on the other side.''
+The four cards respectively show `D', `F', `3', and `7'.
+The participants are then asked which cards they need to flip over to check if the rule is true or false.
 The correct answer is to flip over the cards showing `D' and `7'.
-However, \citet{Wason1968ReasoningAA} showed that while most participants correctly chose `D', they were much more likely to choose `3' than `7'.
+However, Wason \citep{Wason1968ReasoningAA} showed that while most participants correctly chose `D', they were much more likely to choose `3' than `7'.
 That is, the participants should check the \emph{contrapositive} of the rule (``not 3 implies not D'', which is logically implied), but instead they confuse it with the \emph{converse} (``3 implies D'', which is not logically implied).
 This is a classic task in which reasoning according to the rules of formal logic does not come naturally for humans, and thus there is potential for prior beliefs and knowledge to affect reasoning.

-Indeed, the difficulty of the Wason task depends substantially on the content of the problem.
-If an identical logical structure is instantiated in a common situation, such as a social rule, participants are much more accurate \citep{wason1971natural,cheng1985pragmatic,cosmides1989logic,cosmides1992cognitive}.
-For example, if the cards show ages and beverages, and the rule is ``if they are drinking alcohol, then they must be 21 or older'' and shown cards with `beer', `soda', `25', `16', the vast majority of participants correctly choose to check the cards showing `beer' and `16'.
+Indeed, the difficulty of the Wason task depends upon the content of the problem.
+Past work has found that if an identical logical structure is instantiated in a common situation, particularly a social rule, participants are much more accurate \citep{wason1971natural,cheng1985pragmatic,cosmides1989logic,cosmides1992cognitive}.
+For example, if participants are told the cards represent people, and the rule is ``if they are drinking alcohol, then they must be 21 or older'' and the cards show `beer', `soda', `25', `16', then many more participants correctly choose to check the cards showing `beer' and `16'.
+We therefore similarly evaluate whether language models and humans are facilitated in reasoning about realistic rules, compared to more-abstract arbitrary ones.
+(Note that in our implementations of the Wason task, we forced participants and language models to choose exactly two cards, in order to most closely match answer formats between the humans and language models.)

-These biases are also affected by background knowledge; education in mathematics appears to be associated with improved reasoning in abstract Wason tasks \citep{inglis2004mathematicians,cresswell2020does}.
-However, even those experienced participants were far from perfect --- undergraduate mathematics majors and academic mathematicians achieved less than 50\% accuracy at the Wason task (ibid).
-This illustrates the challenge of abstract logical reasoning, even for humans who are clearly capable of executing equivalent reasoning it less abstract contexts.
+The extent of content effects on the Wason task are also affected by background knowledge; education in mathematics appears to be associated with improved reasoning in abstract Wason tasks \citep{inglis2004mathematicians,cresswell2020does}.
+However, even those experienced participants were far from perfect --- undergraduate mathematics majors and academic mathematicians achieved less than 50\% accuracy at the arbitrary Wason task \citep{inglis2004mathematicians}.
+This illustrates the challenge of abstract logical reasoning, even for experienced humans.
+As we will see in the next section, many human participants did struggle with the abstract versions of our tasks.